arthurcrosnier/xbot/README.md

 - **Generate Content:** Produces tweets and articles based on previously fetched tweets using the GPT-4 model.
 - **Publish to Ghost:** Posts the generated articles directly to a Ghost CMS platform.

+## Usage
+1. **Setup:** Ensure you have the required dependencies by checking the `package.json` and installing them via npm.
+2. **Environment Variables:** Configure your `.env` file with the necessary API keys and credentials.
+3. **Run the Bot:** Utilize the npm scripts provided:
+   - Fetch Tweets: `npm run getTweets`
+   - Generate a Tweet: `npm run generateTweet`
+   - Generate an Article: `npm run generateArticle`
+   - Test the Setup: `npm run test`

 ## Database Structure
 The bot uses a SQL table with the following columns to manage and track the tweets:
 ```